Breaking Free from the Cycle of Mood Swings

 Recognizing the Signs and Symptoms

 People with bipolar disorder often experience extreme deviations from their typical mood.
-Manic episodes can bring feelings of:
+There are two main types of episodes:

 - Excessive energy and excitement